TolinSimpson/Three64/src/blender/README.md

    - Apply Modifiers: exports evaluated meshes with modifiers applied.
    - Export Path: where to write JSON (supports `//` relative to .blend).
      - Recommended path for this repo during dev: `C:/Users/Tolin/Desktop/Three64/public/build/assets/component-data/navmesh.json`
+   - Wireframe: display the preview as wireframe when visualizing (viewport-only).
 4. Click “Bake & Export NavMesh (JSON)”.
 The output file contains:
    - `vertices`: array of `[x, y, z]` float triplets
    - `triangles`: flat array of vertex indices (groups of 3)
+5. Visualize in Blender:
+   - In the same NavMesh panel, click “Visualize NavMesh (JSON)” to create/update a `NavMeshPreview` mesh object from the current Export Path.
+   - The preview converts axes back to Blender coordinates if the JSON was exported with “Convert to Three.js (Y-up)”.

 Notes:
 - Only objects of type “MESH” are considered.